 The Apple-Google rivalry just extended to a new front: gaming.
-Both tech giants recently unveiled their own gaming services, each with a decidedly different approach towards bringing quality titles to more people.
+Both tech giants have new gaming services on the way this fall, each with a decidedly different approach towards bringing quality titles to more people.

 Google Stadia looks to ditch the physical gaming platform altogether, offering beloved blockbuster games like Doom and Assassin’s Creed that you can stream to any device with a Chrome browser and an internet connection.
 Apple Arcade, on the other hand, looks to bring a curated selection of iOS titles to your iPhone, Mac and Apple TV for a set monthly fee, highlighting both familiar AAA franchises as well as rising indie games.